H. Wayne Huizenga Club in Palm City

 Club members enjoy the use of a gymnasium, dance studio, learning and technology lab, large teaching kitchen, tutoring rooms, and a game room.
-An organic garden surrounded by fruit trees is a major draw, providing both education about food production and nutrition and also an attractive oasis for outside activities.
+Additionally, an organic garden surrounded by fruit trees is a major draw for the members.
+The garden provides an opportunity for members to learn more about food production & nutrition and have an attractive oasis for outside activities.

-Certified teachers administer samll-group literacy instruction to struggling readers in first through third grade.
+Certified teachers administer small-group literacy instruction to struggling readers in first through third grade.
 Pre and post-program assessments are conducted to measure youth success in each program.

-This program teachs Club members the Six Pillars of Character: Trustworthiness, Respect, Responsibility, Fairness, Caring, and Citizenship.
+This program teaches Club members the Six Pillars of Character: Trustworthiness, Respect, Responsibility, Fairness, Caring, and Citizenship.

 Cyber Safety/ NetSmartz

 NetSmartz is a program for Club members ages 6 - 18.
-Members participate in 15 online sessions that teach them techniques to sidespe risks and exploitation while using the Internet.
+Members participate in 15 online sessions that teach them techniques to sidestep risks and exploitation while using the Internet.

 Paws to Read

-In partnership with the Humane Society of the Treasure Coast, struggling readers have the opportunity to read out loud, and without judgment, to trained dogs.
-Participants learn and also develop bonds with a caring adult.
+In partnership with the Humane Society of the Treasure Coast, struggling readers have the opportunity to read out loud, without judgment, to trained dogs.
+Participants also develop bonds with a caring adult.

-Mandatory tutoring and homework help program in which yough ages 6 -18 develop academic, behavioral, and social skills.
-Members receive one-on-one instruction and also participate in high-yield learnng activities.
+Mandatory tutoring and homework help program in which youth ages 6 -18 develop academic, behavioral, and social skills.
+Members receive one-on-one instruction and participate in high-yield learning activities.

 Developed by a research team at San Diego State University, SPARK is our flagship physical activity program.
-Every Club member ages 6-18 particpate in SPARK for a minimum of 30 minutes a day, five days a week.
+Every Club member ages 6-18 participates in SPARK for a minimum of 30 minutes per day, five days a week.